 What's your reason for sending Slack messages to multiple channels?

-If you have a use case or solution we haven't thought about it, I'd love to hear from you.
+If you have a use case or solution we haven't thought about it, I would love to hear from you.

 Otherwise, I hope this has provided some solutions to make your time spent in Slack more efficient.